carlshan/intro_to_machine_learning/lessons/Reinforcement_Learning/RL_Tutorial.md

 So now that we have learned the above, we're going to make use of these four variables one-by-one.

+# Using the `done` variable
-First off, let's follow `gym`'s documentation instructions to use the `done` variable:
+First off, let's follow `gym`'s documentation instructions to use the `done` variable.

+The `done` variable is set to `True` or `False` depending on what happens in the episode. `done` is `True` if:
+1. You **successfully** complete the episode by keeping the pole up for 200 consecutive steps.
+2. You **fail** the episode if the pole is more than 15 degrees from vertical (e.g., it's tilting too much), or the cart moves more than 2.4 units from the center.

+Else, the `done` variable is `False`.

+Now let's use it to `break` our loop if our program is `done`.

 ```python
 import gym